aryszka/mml/manual.md

 - every function (not effect) has a return value
 - every execution path of an effect has a return value or none of them have
 - every return value is used
-- only strings, lists or structures are indexed, and only structures are indexed with a symbol (.symbol)
+- only strings, lists or structures are indexed
+- strings and lists are indexed only with integers
 - no list index or slice range is used that is not guaranteed to fall within the length of the list
 - the start number in a number range in loops or slice index is smaller or equal to the end number
+- structures are indexed only with a symbol (.symbol) or string
 - no structure is referenced with a key that is not guaranteed to be available in the structure
 - only functions or effects are called (applied)
 - functions are not called with more arguments than what they accept
-- functions not marked as effects don't have effects
 - every function and operator is passed only such arguments whose type the function or operator can accept
+- no integer division or modulus is called with a zero denominator
 - no function parameters are changed
 - only those variables are changed that are marked mutable
 - only the items of mutable lists are changed
 - only the values of mutable structures are changed
+- functions not marked as effects don't have effects
 - imports with effects are marked as effects
-- no integer division or modulus is called with a zero denominator
 - if conditions are boolean
-- case expressions in a switch without a switch expression are booleans
+- case expressions in a switch without a switch expression are boolean
 - loop expressions are either boolean, or list, structure, channel or number range
 - only channels are sent to or received from
-- every case in select has either a send or a receive
+- every case in a select has either a send or a receive
 - tests are applied with boolean arguments or contain sub-tests

 The built-in functions `len`, `has` and the type checking functions, e.g. `isInt`, play a special role during